sourcegraph/handbook/content/benefits-pay-perks/pay-expenses/compensation/equity-timing.md

 ### Example 3: Morgan's promotion

 - Morgan is notified that they are being promoted on February 15, and it is effective on the same day.
-This occurs after the fundraising described in example 1 above.
+This promotion becomes effective _after_ the term sheet described in example 1 above is received from an investor.
 They receive a stock option grant worth $32 of gross equity value.
 The common FMV at that point in time is $2, and the prevailing preferred stock price is $4.
 Their offer summary calculator shows an illustrative grant of 8 options ($32 divided by $4), each with a strike price of $2.